-After harvesting the stalks, be sure you trim off all the leaves and put them in your compost pile.
+After harvesting the rhubarb plant, be sure you trim off all the leaves and put them in your compost pile.
 The leaves are poisonous and should never be eaten.

 You can wash and use the stalks immediately to make your favorite recipes or store them for later.

 If you want to store your rhubarb, there are two ways to do it.
-For short-term storage, wrap the stalks in a damp cloth or paper towel and store them in a plastic or reusable bag in your refrigerator.
+For short-term storage, wrap in a damp cloth or paper towel and store them in a plastic or reusable bag in your refrigerator.
 Preferably, you want to store them in a bag that’s slightly open or has small holes so that there’s still air flow.

-Use your freshly picked stalks right away in your favorite recipes or store them for later.
+Use your freshly picked rhubarb right away in your favorite recipes or store them for later.
 Be sure you trim off the leaves, which are poisonous, and put them in your compost pile or yard waste bin.

 They should keep for up to four weeks in the refrigerator.
-Put the stalks in a glass of cold water to refresh them before using.
+Put in a glass of cold water to refresh them before using.